 There are specific guidelines for when military retirees and veterans can wear their uniforms.
 Here's a look at when they can and can't wear their uniforms.

 Military Retiree and Veteran Differences

-The rules state that retirees can wear their uniform.
+The rules state that retirees can wear their uniforms.
 To be a retired veteran, one must have served 20 years or more to get that title.
 However, there are medically retired service members who were injured in the line of duty who also rate the uniform as a retired military member once a civilian.

 Veterans are members who served but did not accumulate 20 years of service, however, they may also wear the uniform but only in special occasions that are typically centered around military service and family events (military wedding / funeral, etc).

 Uniform Rules for Veterans and Retirees